-Fate of India ties, democracy hang in balance as Maldives votes in run-off
+Fate of India ties, democracy in balance as Maldives votes in run-off

 Muizzu’s opponents say the mayor – who was a cabinet member in Yameen’s government – could return the country to the authoritarianism seen under the former president.
 While in office, Yameen presided over a wide-ranging crackdown on dissent that included the jailing of nearly all opposition leaders, the prosecution of journalists and a huge corruption scandal, in which tens of millions of dollars were stolen from public coffers and used to bribe judges, legislators and members of watchdog institutions.
 He also turned a blind eye to the growing presence of groups linked to al-Qaeda and ISIL (ISIS), even after the killing of a young journalist and a blogger.

 “The Maldivian experiment with democratic politics is still very precarious,” said Azim Zahir, a lecturer and research fellow in international relations and politics at the University of Western Australia in Perth.
-“And this very experiment was under serious threat when PPM was in power.
+“This very experiment was under serious threat when PPM was in power.
 The fact that Muizzu was a cabinet minister of that government makes me really nervous for the future of democracy should he win the election.”

-Muizzu, however, has pledged not to go after his political opponents.
+Amid the fears, Muizzu has repeatedly pledged not to go after his political opponents.

 “I do not support brutality,” the 45-year-old mayor told the Dhauru newspaper last week.
 “I will not take action against my opponents for disagreeing with me … Everyone will have the opportunity [to carry out political activities].”